Riktastic/Axium/documentation/installation_ubuntu.md

 ```sh
 sqlx migrate run
 ```
-- If this fails, reinstall SQLx or verify your database permissions.
+- If this fails, reinstall SQLx, check the `DATABASE_URL` or verify your database permissions.

 ---